List of British Commonwealth Air Training Plan facilities in Canada: General Reconnaissance Schools

 The General Reconnaissance School trained pilots and air observers in the techniques required for ocean patrol.
-It was the equivalent to an Operational Training Unit (OTU), and last stop before aircrew were assigned to operations.
+It was the equivalent of an Operational Training Unit (OTU), and the last stop before aircrew were assigned to operations.
 The topics included DR Navigation, Astro Navigation, Compasses and Instruments, Meteorology, Signals, Reconnaissance, Coding, Ship Recognition, Aerial Photography, and Visual Signals.

 Aircrew spent nine weeks at a General Reconnaissance School.